nspcc-dev/neofs-sftp-gw/README.md

 # NeoFS SFTP Gateway
 NeoFS SFTP Gateway bridges NeoFS internal protocol and SFTP server.

+## Arhival notice

+There are no plans currently to continue development of this gateway.
+But if you're interested in supporting/evolving it, reach out to NeoSPCC via info@nspcc.io.

 ## Installation

 ```go get -u github.com/nspcc-dev/neofs-sftp-gw```